Help with home improvements

 For more information about a landlord's duty to make alterations for disabled people, see Discrimination in housing.

-If your home is in need of repair, your landlord may also be responsible for doing them.
+If your home is in need of repair, your landlord might also be responsible for doing them.

 For more information about a landlord's responsibility to do repairs, see Repairs in rented housing.

 There are various energy efficiency schemes and grants available.
-The main scheme is a home energy efficiency scheme known as the Energy Companies Obligation (ECO).
-There is also the Nest programme in Wales.
-It is available to owner-occupiers and people renting accommodation.
-You may also be able to get other help with insulating your home - see under heading Help with home improvements.
+The main scheme is a home energy efficiency scheme known as the Energy Company Obligation (ECO), provided by the government.

 Home improvement agencies (HIAs) are not-for-profit organisations run by housing associations, local authorities and charities.
 They can help people who own their own homes, or who live in privately rented accommodation, and who are elderly, disabled, or on a low income to repair, maintain or adapt their home.